MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-faq.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Project Operations for stocked/production-based scenarios_

-> [!IMPORTANT]
-> The functionality that's described in this article is available as part of a preview release.
-The functionality and the content of this article are subject to change.
-For more information about preview releases, see [One version service updates FAQ](/dynamics365/unified-operations/fin-and-ops/get-started/one-version).

 This article provides answers to frequently asked questions about the Expense mobile app.
 It also describes known issues that affect the app and explains how to work around them.

 ## Which versions of Microsoft Dynamics 365 Finance support the Expense mobile app?

-The Expense mobile app requires Dynamics 365 Finance version 10.0.34 or later.
+The Expense mobile app requires Dynamics 365 Finance version 10.0.37 - 10.0.1725.64 or later.

 ## Which platforms and mobile devices are supported?